steve-chavez/mssqlREST/README.md

        even SQL server sp_help doesn't know return type when using RETURN, also in t-sql only INOUT parameters exist)
  - [x] Support for user impersonation.

+## Improvements

+ - [ ] Improve query parameter mapping to table value in PATCH and DELETE methods.

 ## Problems to solve

  - [x] Find a way to convert a ResultSet to JSON without a one-to-one mapping of table to object.